RTEMS/rtems-docs/ada_user/ada_user.rst

 The calculations for the required memory in the RTEMS Workspace for tasks assume that each task has a minimum stack size and has floating point support enabled.
 The configuration parameter``CONFIGURE_EXTRA_TASK_STACKS`` is used to specify task stack requirements *ABOVE* the minimum size required.
-See:ref:`Configuring a System Reserve Task/Thread Stack Memory Above Minimum <Configuring-a-System-Reserve-Task_002fThread-Stack-Memory-Above-Minimum>` for more information about ``CONFIGURE_EXTRA_TASK_STACKS``.
+See `Reserve Task/Thread Stack Memory Above Minimum`_ for more information about ``CONFIGURE_EXTRA_TASK_STACKS``.

 The maximum number of POSIX threads is specified by``CONFIGURE_MAXIMUM_POSIX_THREADS``.